CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-general.md

 ## How long does it take to set up a private workspace with SD Connect and SD Desktop?

-If you are an experienced CSC user, it should take about 10 minutes.
+* If you are an experienced CSC user, it should take about 10 minutes.
 First, apply for SD Desktop and SD Connect/Allas service access using [My CSC portal](https://my.csc.fi); next, login to SD Desktop and launch a new computing environment.

-If you have never used CSC services,  it might take several hours.
+* If you have never used CSC services, it might take up to several hours.
 You can find the necessary support in the user guide and step-by-step video tutorials (13 videos X 3 minutes).
 Please feel free to contact us at servicedesk@csc.fi if you need our help.